 Creating Leaders for Tomorrow

 The years in which ISE students study abroad are some of their most formative, and their experiences during this time shape their perception of the world and other cultures.
-By hosting a student, you are shaping not just a student’s perception of American culture, but that of everyone they know.
+By hosting an exchange student, you are shaping not just a student’s perception of American culture, but that of everyone they know.

 As diplomacy and global understanding change with the rise of social media, these opportunities are especially important.
 After all, these students will soon go on to become the adult decision-makers in their own countries.
 Their experiences in the United States — informed in part by the time they spend with your family — will help prepare them to champion empathy and understanding between different cultures as they grow older.